Universal-Omega/IRC-Discord-Relay/README.md

 123456789 = #irc-channel

 [IgnoreUsers]
-IRC = a comma-separated list of IRC nicknames to ignore messages from Discord = a comma-separated list of Discord usernames to ignore messages from
+IRC = a comma-separated list of IRC nicknames to ignore messages from; supports regex Discord = a comma-separated list of Discord usernames to ignore messages from; supports regex
 ```

 Note: Any options not specified in the configuration file will use their default values.